mustafaaldabun1995/fundingpips-frontend-assessment/README.md

 - Use **ISR (Incremental Static Regeneration) or SSR (Server-Side Rendering)** effectively.
 - Provide a **Dockerfile** for easy deployment.
 - Implement authentication (OAuth, Firebase, etc.) for user watchlists.
+- Optimize rendering using **caching, and or efficient data fetching strategies**.

 ## Deliverables